 There was a time, shortly after the 9/11 attacks, when the world suddenly seemed simple and easy to understand, when the falling towers blew away any remaining clouds of ambiguity, nuance or complexity.
-In those grim but bracing days, everything seemed black and white and bathed in the luminous glow of ‘moral clarity’.
+In those grim but bracing days, everything was bathed in the luminous glow of ‘moral clarity’.

-We understood then that we had a fight on our hands, and not just a fight but a crusade against terror that was really a war between good and evil/civilisation and barbarism.
-In this ‘war on terror’, according to George Bush, there were only two sides; al Qaeda and its supporters and the United States and its allies who were fighting them.
-Al Qaeda, we were told, was motivated only by evil and a desire to do more evil.
-It was a ‘nihilistic death cult’ that was beyond comprehension, that could only be annihilated through a limitless war that would last ‘for decades’.
+We understood that the West had a fight on its hands, and not just a fight but a crusade against evil.
+In this ‘war on terror’, there were only two sides: al Qaeda and its supporters and the United States and its allies who were fighting them.
+Al Qaeda, we were told, was a ‘nihilistic death cult’ that could only be annihilated through limitless war – a war that would last ‘for decades’.

-This essential narrative has more or less prevailed for the last fourteen years, throughout a murky and obscene pseudo-war that has generated multiple tributaries and left the notion of ‘moral clarity’ looking more than a little tarnished.
-But recently, there are suggestions that the public is about to be persuaded to take a different view of the great 21st century evil that we have been trying to extirpate during these dismally unheroic years.
+This essential narrative has more or less prevailed for the last fourteen years, throughout a murky and obscene series of wars and pseudo-wars that have left the notion of ‘moral clarity’ looking more than a little tarnished.

-It now appears that al Qaeda may not be as evil as we thought, or at least not as evil as ISIS, and there may even be some contexts when we might be obliged to collaborate with it in order to achieve our common goals.
+After fourteen dismal years, it now appears that al Qaeda may not be as evil as we thought, or at least not as evil as ISIS, and there may even be some contexts when we might be obliged to collaborate with the former in order to achieve our common goals.
 In an article in the Wall Street Journal entitled ‘To U.S. Allies, Al Qaeda Affiliate in Syria Becomes the Lesser Evil’ (subscriber only), the WSJ’s reporter in Lebanon makes this startling observation:

 The ‘local al Qaeda branch’ is Jabhat al-Nusra, an organization that has previously been designated a terrorist group by the U.S. and the United Nations because of its long record of sectarian massacre and atrocity.
 Now, according to the WSJ:

-The WSJ approvingly quotes Saudi Prince Faisal bin Saud bin Abdulmohsen, from the King Faisal Center for Research and Islamic Studies in Riyadh, who says:
+The WSJ approvingly quotes Saudi Prince Faisal bin Saud bin Abdulmohsen, from the King Faisal Center for Research and Islamic Studies in Riyadh, who observes:

 ‘It does say something when suddenly Nusra become a lot more tempting.
 It speaks volumes as to the severity of the situation.
 At this point we must really differentiate between fanaticism and outright monstrosity.’

-Perhaps, but the Saudi regime is not really a government to make this distinction, at a time when it is currently blasting much of Yemen to smithereens, and the Saudi prince’s observations are part of an orchestrated attempt by the Gulf states to win support for al-Nusra by presenting it as a ‘moderate’ Islamist alternative to Islamic State.
+Perhaps, but the Saudi government may not be best-placed to make this distinction, at a time when it is currently blasting much of Yemen to smithereens, and the Saudi prince’s observations are part of an orchestrated attempt by the Gulf states to win support for al-Nusra by presenting it as a ‘moderate’ Islamist alternative to Islamic State.